ZHANG-CLA/ZHANG-CLA.github.io/_pages/about.md

 -->

 # 📖 Educations
-- *2021.08 - 2024.08* &nbsp; P.hD. from Department of Electrical and Electronic Engineering, Faculty of Engineering, The Hong Kong Polytechnic University.
+- *2021.08 - 2024.08* &nbsp; Ph.D. from Department of Electrical and Electronic Engineering, Faculty of Engineering, The Hong Kong Polytechnic University.
 - *2018.08 - 2021.04* &nbsp; M.Eng. from School of Artificial Intelligence, Optics and Electronics (iOPEN), Northwestern Polytechnical University, Xi’an, China.
 - *2014.09 - 2018.07* &nbsp; B.Eng. from School of Electronics and Information, Northwestern Polytechnical University, Xi’an, China.